Lev R. Ginzburg

-Lev R. Ginzburg (Лев Рувимович Гинзбург; born 1945) is a mathematical ecologist and Professor Emeritus at Stony Brook University.
+Lev Ruvimovich Ginzburg (Лев Рувимович Гинзбург; born 1945) is a mathematical ecologist and Professor Emeritus at Stony Brook University.

 Biography

-Lev Ginzburg was born in 1945 in Moscow, Russia, but grew up in St. Petersburg, at the time Leningrad.
+Lev Ginzburg was born in 1945 in Moscow, but grew up in St. Petersburg, at the time Leningrad.
 He studied mathematics and theoretical mechanics at Leningrad State University (M.S. in 1967) and received his Ph.D. in applied mathematics from the Agrophysical Research Institute in 1970.
 He worked at this Institute until the Spring of 1975 and emigrated to the United States in December 1975.
 After several months at the Accademia Nazionale Dei Lincei (Rome, Italy), and one year at the Mathematics Department at Northeastern University (Boston, MA), he was a professor at the Department of Ecology and Evolution at Stony Brook University from 1977 until his retirement in 2015.

 In 1982, Ginzburg founded and has since run Applied Biomathematics, a research and software firm focused on conservation biology and ecology.
 The company developed new methods for the assessment of risk and uncertainty in these areas.